Asian Pacific American Labor Alliance

 APALA has two main goals.
 First, it works with the AFL–CIO Organizing Institute to train Asian and Pacific Islander workers in organizing techniques, and assists member unions of the AFL–CIO in organizing these workers of similar ethnic and racial background.
 APALA also works to build awareness of the labor movement among Asian-Pacific American workers.
 Second, APALA works to build awareness of and address exploitative conditions in industries with large numbers of Asian-Pacific American workers, such as the garment, electronics, hotel and restaurant, food processing, and health care industries.

 Most recently, APALA has been working with the Leadership Conference on Civil Rights and the National Asian Pacific American Legal Consortium to educate union members and the Asian-Pacific American community on affirmative action issues.

 APALA is also active in voter registration, education and mobilization, and is active in federal and state legislative efforts on immigration reform and the access of immigrants (legal and illegal) to social services.

-APALA's president is Monica Thammarath, Senior Liaison at the National Education Association union.
+APALA's president is Ligaya Domingo, Racial Justice and Education Director for SEIU Healthcare 1199NW.
 Executive director Gloria Caoile stepped down in March 2008.
 Malcolm Amado Uno, APALA's Deputy Director since August 2007, was tapped to replace her.
 Uno was previously the National Organizing Director of Asian Pacific Islander American Vote (APIAVote) and Policy and Outreach Coordinator for Preschool California.
-The current Executive Director is Alvina Yeh.
+The current executive director is Sandra Engle.

 APALA is a member of the National Council of Asian Pacific Americans.